Revolutionary: Anarchism

-Marxism–Leninism
+From an interview with Subcomandante Marcos:

+In our dreams we have seen another world, an honest world, a world decidedly more fair than the one in which we now live.
+We saw that in this world there was no need for armies; peace, justice and liberty were so common that no one talked about them as far-off concepts, but as things such as bread, birds, air, water, like book and voice.

+Subcomandante Marcos and others often use insurgency and guerilla tactics to obstruct political opposition and remove hegemonic groups from power. utilize insurgency Ultimately the ideology and the individual seek to build rather than destroy, whether it be coalitions or institutions.

+Most anarcho-communist movements share this characteristic, but anarchism is a simple principle of opposition to hierarchy and is therefore idiosyncratic with many other ideologies, whether positive or negative in their outlook.

+Communism

 According to Che Guevara, "the true revolutionary is guided by a great feeling of love.
 It is impossible to think of a true revolutionary lacking in this quality."

 According to the Marxist Internet Archive, a revolutionary "amplif[ies] the differences and conflicts caused by technological advances in society.
 Revolutionaries provoke differences and violently ram together contradictions within a society, overthrowing the government through the rising to power of the class they represent.
 After destructing the old order, revolutionaries help build a new government that adheres to the emerging social relationships that have been made possible by the advanced productive forces."